 Awards will be made to U.S. citizens without regard to sex, race, religion or national origin.
 Scholarships will be awarded in the Fall of 2023, and checks will be made payable to the school.
 Scholarship recipients must use the funds by Dec.
 31, 2024, or risk forfeit of the award.

 Applicant must be a U.S. citizen or permanent resident.
-Completed application package, which consists of essay, current resume, two signed letters of recommendation, must be received by NBAA no later than February 28, 2019, to be considered for the scholarship.
+Completed application package, which consists of essay, current resume, two signed letters of recommendation, must be received by NBAA no later than August 13, 2023, to be considered for the scholarship.